 “Abolish the Drug War now!
 Founder & Executive Director at Salvation and Social Justice Rev. Dr. Charles Boyer exclaimed.
 “Let my People go!”

-He noted Congresswoman Bonnie Watson Coleman (D-NJ-12), who represents Trenton, introduced a bill along with Congresswoman Cori Bush (D-MO-1) to federally decriminalize all drugs.
+He noted Congresswoman Bonnie Watson Coleman (D-NJ-12) introduced a bill along with Congresswoman Cori Bush (D-MO-1) to federally decriminalize drugs.

 “You have sinned, and you ought to repent!”
 Boyer said.

-“We need you to contact Sweeney and Coughlin and the Governor’s office and tell them to abolish the drug war and stop supporting corrupt cops and do something that’s right,” he said.
+“We need you to contact Sweeney and Coughlin and the Governor’s office.
+Tell them to abolish the drug war and stop supporting corrupt cops,” he said.

-The report notes, “the social and economic conditions of people’s lives influence the risks of drug use, i.e., conditions that can be improved by policies that promote racial economic, and social justice.”
+The report notes, “the social and economic conditions of people’s lives influence the risks of drug use.
+Conditions that can be improved by policies that promote racial economic, and social justice.”

 McKoy said Governor Murphy could sign executive orders to enact some of the demands to end the war on drugs.
 They are working on getting a bill introduced into the legislature based on other recommendations.